-Some of our readers have expressed a desire to abandon the use of glue, and indeed, you can stop using glue without changing the design.
+Some of our readers have expressed a desire to abandon glue, and indeed, you can stop using glue without changing the design.

-One of the solutions is to use double-sided tape (adhesive tape), first proposed by video blogger Alhovik Dmitry.
+One solution is to use double-sided tape (adhesive tape), first proposed by video blogger Alhovik Dmitry.

 Polyhedron model assembly scheme - Truncated dodecahedron:

-Polyhedron model assembly scheme - Ninth stellation of icosahedron:
+Polyhedron model assembly scheme - Ninth stellation of the icosahedron:

 What can I say?